dscottboggs/autorec/README.md

 # autorec
-A VERY simple script to start recording automatically when booted.
-Needs edited and placed in /etc/init.d or some other place to cauase it to boot up.
+A VERY simple script to record continually.
+Needs placed in your system's init scripts to get it to launch on boot, or started manually.
+I initially wrote this so that I could put it in the init folder of a raspberry pi running raspbian and have it continually record audio.
+The "stop button" was to wait until at least minute after you've finished recording and unplug the Pi.

 Usage: